Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 carry on as many remote communications at one time as it can remote sense at one time (see Remote Sensing, above).

+### Godly Realm
-**Godly Realm:** Each deity of rank 1 or higher has a location that serves as a workplace, personal residence, audience chamber, and sometimes as a retreat or fortress.
+Each deity of rank 1 or higher has a location that serves as a workplace, personal residence, audience chamber, and sometimes as a retreat or fortress.
 A deity is at its most powerful within its godly realm.
 A deity has at least modest control over the